GreenDelta/openLCA2-manual/src/libraries/adding_library_database.md

 If you wish to do so, you will need to copy the process in question and make your alterations to the copy.
 In every other respect, however, you can use processes, flows etc. from libraries just as you would with those native to the database.

 ![](../media/library_example_4.png)

-_Example of a library that was added to a database in openLCA 2.0_
+<br/>_Example of a library that was added to a database in openLCA 2.0_

 </div>